Updated: Jun 3

 Settling into my discomfort, I also realized that I could enlist a different set of muscles to make my bicycle go.
 Digging into my right leg, I could lay off the left and give my knee some respite.
 Bicycles are magical that way.

 I also let go of my vision of how my ALC ride would go.
 During our training centuries, our squad rode together in a peloton, and I guess I had assumed that we would do so on the ALC.
 But down one leg, I couldn't keep up with my speedy teammates.
 I wrapped my brain around a different experience: Riding down the coast of California by myself.

 Our team.
-I was also blown away by the kindness of my teammates.
-Eugenia and Ellen waited for me at the next rest stop, as they (plus, later, Denise) would for the rest of the week.
+I had just made my peace with this scenario when I discovered Eugenia and Ellen waiting for me at the next rest stop, as they (plus, later, Denise) would for the rest of the week.
 Although I was mentally prepared to ride by myself, I was overjoyed that I didn't have to, after all.

 How it ended.
 By the time we arrived in Santa Cruz, the skies had cleared.
 After connecting with Mr. Rose, who was kind enough to set up our tent, I went to the medical center, where a trainer had a look at my knee.
 She ran a Graston tool over it and told me to get it taped the next morning.

 After a shower and dinner, I crawled into our tent, but couldn't sleep on account of the pain in my knee, the snores surrounding me, and some dudes getting it on in the tent next door.